top of page

 I am not an expert in Jewish history in Latvia, but I can help you in some cases.
 To my experience, JewishGen Database, is the most useful source for researching Latvian Jewish families.

-In most cases, Jewish names used in the Russian Empire differ a lot from those used post emigration, therefore try various versions when researching the database.
+In most cases, Jewish names used in the Russian Empire differ a lot from those used post emigration, therefore try various spellings when researching the database.

-There is little we can add to the pre-1914 period sources already published in this database, but we can collect document copies from the Interwar period, such as passport copies or house book records.
+There is little I can add to the pre-1914 period sources already published in this database, but I can collect document copies from the Interwar period, such as passport copies or house book records.

 I can also suggest the Latvian University Database The Latvian Names Project to research the fates of Latvian Jews during the Holocaust.